-In the fall, I will be starting a new position as an Innovation Engineer at ICARM, an NSF-funded MSRI on the campus of Carnegie Mellon!
+I am an Innovation Engineer at ICARM, an NSF-funded MSRI on the campus of Carnegie Mellon University.
 Here is my CV.

-You can read more details about my research in my research statement or watch a talk I recently gave at ICERM about my research.
+You can read more details about my research in my research statement or watch a talk I gave at ICERM in 2025 about my research.

 My Erdos number is 4 (in two different ways):